AllanChain/astro-uno/README.md

 But there are still some drawbacks:
 - UnoCSS is not designed to work as a CSS file.
 It's designed to works as a JS module.
-- Firefox doesn't refetch the CSS after the CSS is reset to original `/__uno.css` but Chrome does.
-This will cause style modification lost after saving `.astro` file without updating CSS classes.
+- Firefox doesn't refetch the CSS after the CSS is reset to original `/__uno.css` (but Chrome does).
+This will cause style modification lost after saving `.astro` file without updating CSS classes in Firefox.
-- There are some flashes since I have to replace CSS url after HTML replacement, thus resulting a time gap where new styles are not applied.
-This flash has a different cause from [astro#3370](https://github.com/withastro/astro/issues/3370).
+- There are some flashes.
+Haven't figure out yet but seems to have a different cause from [astro#3370](https://github.com/withastro/astro/issues/3370).